MargaritaBalimezova/RidePal/README.md

 ```

 # Functional Requirments
-generate playlists for specific travel duration periods based on their preferred genres.
+Generate playlists for specific travel duration periods based on their preferred genres.

 A playlist consists of a list of individual tracks (songs).
 Each track has an artist, title,
 album, duration (playtime length) and rank (a numeric value).
 Tracks may or may not